ShenipsitStriders/ShenipsitStriders.github.io/_club-races/nipmuck-south-trail-race.md

     add_info: |
         ## Entree Fees

-        * $25 for preregisteration at UltraSignup or $30 day-of-race
+        * $25 for the classic 'day-of' race
-        * The Nipmuck South Trail Race has a no-refund policy
+        * $20 for the 'virtual' race

+        To manage the health risk for all runners and volunteers, there is **absolutely no** day-of registration
 race_director:
   - name: Scott Edington
     email: nipmucksouth@shenipsitstriders.org